 ACCU functionality in the registry

-Following the migration in November 2025, all ACCUs held in ANREU accounts will be managed in the registry.
-ACCUs will no longer be held or managed in the ANREU system.
-You will use the registry to:
+All ACCUs held in ANREU accounts are now managed in the registry.
+ACCUs are no longer held or managed in the ANREU system.
+The registry is now used to:

 ACCU attributes in the registry

-In the registry, it will be easier to view and filter ACCU holdings by attribute.
+In the registry, it is easier to view and filter ACCU holdings by attribute.
 All ACCU attributes, including project related information such as method, are based on information ‘at time of issuance’ and will not change.
 The table outlines all attributes and their definition.

 Benefits